gulpjs/gulp-cli/README.md

 concurrently, that is, as if they had all been listed as dependencies of a single task.

-Gulp does not serialize tasks listed on the command line.
-From using other comparable tools users may expect to execute something like `gulp clean build`, with tasks named `clean` and `build`.
-This will not produce the intended result, as the two tasks will be executed concurrently.
+By default, Gulp does not serialize tasks listed on the command line.
+If you would like to execute tasks serially, you must specify the `--series` flag. e.g. `gulp clean build --series`

 Just running `gulp` will execute the task `default`.
 If there is no `default` task, gulp will error.